pammacdotnet/TypstPaper/paper.typ

-#CeTZ package has a _built-in_ "tree" library that can be used, for example, to illustrate merge sort algorithm (@fig:tree).
+#CeTZ package has a _built-in_ _tree_ library that can be used, for example, to illustrate merge sort algorithm (@fig:tree).

 #figure(
   scale(85%, include "tree example.typ"),
-  caption: [Example of a tree diagram created with #CeTZ's _tree_ library],
+  caption: [Example of a tree diagram created with #CeTZ's tree library],
-  placement: none,
+  placement: top, // Can't place it to the top with `auto`.
 ) <fig:tree>

 The #Diagraph package enables the inclusion of DOT diagrams @Gansner09 directly inside any document by using Wasm to render them without the need for an external software like  Graphviz (@fig:cart-prod).